var-bin/terminalForCoder__WSD/screen/README.md

-# screen - how to
+# screen - how to use it

 ### Installation
 Open your favourite terminal and type `sudo apt-get install screen`

 ### Run
-In your favourite terminal type `screen`
+Type `screen` in your favourite terminal

 ### Hot keys
 [follow this link](./hotkey.md)